dwalend/blog/_posts/2014-09-10-type-later.md

 Any help with naming? "type OuterEdgeType" is half a step from "object MyFirstScalaCode" .

-I know I'll need to get back the edges, and I have just enough type information to do it.
+I know I'll need to have access to the edges, and I have just enough type information to do it.

       /**
        * @return A Traversable (usually something more specific) of the edges